-See Warning Message Construction: Choosing your words for more information on language and techniques to encourage action.
+See handbook companion document Warning Message Construction: Choosing your words (AIDR 2021) for more information on language and techniques to encourage action.

-Taking protective action
+1.5.3 Taking protective action

 Numerous factors affect how people take protective action.
 Even with a personal realisation that there is a threat to safety and a need to act, some people will not act or react as predicted.
 Life is more complex than a single yes or no decision.
 People may lack access to transport or a vehicle to leave the area, perhaps the desire to stay and protect animals or assets will override the threat to personal safety for now, perhaps people will wait to gather other family members before leaving an area or will not feel they have somewhere safe to go.